diamante0018/BlackOpsPlugin/README.md

 [![build](https://github.com/diamante0018/BlackOpsPlugin/workflows/Build/badge.svg)](https://github.com/diamante0018/BlackOpsPlugin/actions)

 # Black-Ops-Plugin
-I have no clue as to what this does.
 I use this program to test experimental features.
+Some may end up in the plutonium client.
+Some may not.

 ## Thanks to
 * [momo5502](https://github.com/momo5502) - Core component loader & utils